Methodological Search Filters

 One of the challenges when searching for empirical studies is separating the wheat from the chaff: retrieving only studies which use a specific research method.
 For example, when searching for studies examining the effect of a certain intervention on a particular outcome, we would prefer systematic reviews and meta-analyses, and studies that use a controlled or longitudinal design.
+In addition, we prefer studies that were conducted in an organizational setting.
 However, unlike medical databases (e.g. PubMed), research databases in the realm of social and organizational sciences often don’t provide methodological search filters that can limit the outcome of your search.
 For this reason, CEBMa has developed a filter that will help you identifying systematic reviews, meta-analysis and studies with a controlled and/or longitudinal design.

 Please keep in mind that the sensitivity (true positive rate) and specificity (true negative rate) of these filters are limited.
-As a consequence, some high-quality studies may be missed.
+As a consequence, relevant studies may be missed.

 Filter to identify meta-analyses and systematic reviews